CAIDA/catalog-data/sources/recipe/how_to_build_a_customer_cone/README.md

 Although business agreements between ISPs can be complicated, the original model introduced by Gao 1 abstracts business relationships into the following two most common types:

- 1. **customer-to-provider**: a customer pays it's provider for transit
+ 1. **customer-to-provider**: a customer pays its provider for transit
  1. **peer-to-peer (p2p)**: two peers exchange transit without paying